-4) Unincorporated Joint Ventures
+iv.
+Unincorporated Joint Ventures

-An unincorporated joint ventures may have significant tax issues if not structured properly as the Indian tax authorities may qualify such contractual arrangements as an "association of persons", a term not defined under the Income-tax Act 1961, and only interpreted in case laws.
+An unincorporated joint ventures may have significant tax issues if not structured properly as the Indian tax authorities may qualify such contractual arrangements as an "association of persons", a term not defined under the ITA, and only interpreted in case laws.
 If a contractual arrangement qualifies as an "association of persons", then the Indian tax authorities could tax such association of persons at the maximum marginal rate, which could be as high as 40% if any member of such "association of persons" is a non-resident.

-iii.
-Tax Implications of Various Investment Options
+C. Tax Implications of Various Investment Options

-1) Investment by way of Equity and Preference Shares
+Investment by way of Equity and Preference Shares

+Capital gains are categorized as short term (STCG) and long term (LTCG), depending on how long they are held.
+Shares held for a period exceeding 36 months shall be treated as long term (except in case of listed securities, in which case the shares shall be treated as long term if they are held for a period exceeding 12 months).
+Otherwise they will be treated as short term capital assets.
 Gains earned on sale of shares of the Indian entity are taxed at the rate of 20% for long term capital gains, and 30% and 40% for short term capital gains, for residents and non-residents respectively.